TruSat/trusat-learn/docs/proof-of-sat.md

 sidebar_label: Technical Overview of the Proof of Satellite Software Engine
 ---

-## III.Technical Overview of the Proof of Satellite Software Engine
+## Technical Overview of the Proof of Satellite Software Engine

 The technical problem to which the Proof of Satellite software engine (“PofSat”) is addressed is proving a satellite’s orbital characteristics from individual observations that are not alone trustworthy.
 By leveraging the immutable characteristics of “on-chain” transactions, the PofSat engine is designed to be a substantially autonomous, decentralized capability, which can produce useful results without central moderation.